-President of the International Children’s Games Torsten Rasch said, “We are pleased that Jerusalem will host the International Children’s Games in 2018.
+President of the International Children’s Games, Torsten Rasch, said: “We are pleased that Jerusalem will host the International Children’s Games in 2018.
 We are honored to sign this agreement.
-Beyond the games, it is important for the host city to welcome the children and promote gamesmanship, tolerance, and values that are common to the children who are coming to the city from all over the world.”
+Beyond the games, it is important for the host city to welcome the children and promote gamesmanship, tolerance and values that are common to the children who are coming to the city from all over the world.”

 From the Maccabiah Games to the International Children’s Games: a sports revolution in Jerusalem

-Bringing the International Children’s Games to Jerusalem is part of the sports revolution that Mayor Barkat has been leading in the past few years, resulting in the turning of Jerusalem to the sports capital of Israel as a host for large international sports events: the 20th Maccabiah Games, the Jerusalem Winner Marathon, the International Basketball Federation (FIBA) Europe Under-20 Championship, and more.
+Bringing the International Children’s Games to Jerusalem is part of the sports revolution that Mayor Barkat has been leading in the past few years, resulting in the transformation of Jerusalem to the sports capital of Israel as a host for large international sports events: the 20th Maccabiah Games, the Jerusalem Winner Marathon, the International Basketball Federation (FIBA) Europe Under-20 Championship, and more.

 As part of the sports revolution, the International Sports Center has been built in Malha, which includes the Jerusalem Payis Arena.
 The project includes an ice hockey rink, expansion of the Teddy Stadium, an upgrade of the Athletics Stadium at Givat Ram, construction of the Kraft Family Sports Campus, and the inauguration of many new sports arenas across the city.
 The construction and upgrade of world-class sports facilities have expanded the city’s cover in multiple fields, and now makes it possible to hold international events of the highest professional level.

 The hosting of the International Children’s Games is a collaborative effort between the Ministry of Culture and Sport and the Jerusalem Municipality.
-More than 1,600 children aged 12-15 from the participating cities are scheduled to participate in the games, including 90 representatives from the participating cities.
-The games will include competitions in football, basketball, streetball, volley ball, fencing, judo, athletics, tennis, and swimming.
+More than 1,600 children, aged 12-15 from the participating cities, are scheduled to participate in the Games, including 90 representatives from the participating cities.
+The Games will include competitions in football, basketball, streetball, volley ball, fencing, judo, athletics, tennis and swimming.